Rukenshia/saml2aws-auto/README.md

         aws --profile my-accounts-staging s3 ls
 ```

+## Changing Password / Username / Other Configuration

+You can use `saml2aws-auto configure` to reconfigure your details.

 ## Usage

 You can interactively explore the tool by typing `saml2aws-auto help`.
 This also works for any of the sub commands.